techidaily/site-ai-voice-clone/source/_posts/new-best-video-translator-app-for-pc-you-cannot-miss-for-2024.md

  There are multiple uses for AI-generated voices these days.
 For example, you might have speech problems and want to share audio online.
 You can also use an AI voice generator in multiple industries, including customer support, journalism, digital marketing, and more.

-## Text To Speech | Online

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/eu4vwlZcMvM?si=4vEczfVU4BUUFP-t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KaqfZcWg5sE?si=LPmSKk7AFp8VxDFD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Text To Speech | Online

 ## Text To Speech